 A.6.7.x.1.1 Test Purpose and Environment

 The purpose of this test is to verify that the inter-frequency L1-RSRP measurement accuracy on neigbor cell is within the specified limits.
-This test will verify the requirements in clause 9.15.5 and clause [10.X.Y] for inter-frequency L1-RSRP measurements based on SSB with the testing configurations for NR cells in Table A.6.7.x.1.1-1.
+This test will verify the requirements in clause 9.15.5 and clause [10.1.19Y] for inter-frequency L1-RSRP measurements based on SSB with the testing configurations for NR cells in Table A.6.7.x.1.1-1.

 Table A.6.7.x.1.1-1: Applicable NR configurations for FR1 SSB based inte-frequency L1-RSRP test